Explore by topics

 In the eight-county area, we estimate that about 128,000 children, or 63% of school age children who are being raised Jewish, attend day school and another 20,000 attend some other form of Jewish education.
 The number of children in day school found by this study closely aligns with data from the New York State Department of Education, which maintains data on enrollment in private schools, including Jewish day schools and yeshivot.3

-Number of Children Attending Receiving Jewish Education by Denomination
+Number of Children Receiving Jewish Education by Denomination

 OrthodoxConservativeReformNon-Denominational/Other